envato/stack_master/README.md

 ### Latest Container from Repository

-Looks up the latest Container Image from an ECR repository.
-We use this instead of a "latest" tag, because if the tag is "latest" a CloudFormation update will not trigger a deployment of the container, since nothing has changed.
+Looks up the a Container Image from an ECR repository.
+By default this will return the latest container in a repository.
-As such this resolver will never return the tag "latest".
-If no other tag exists on the most recent container, it will return nil.
+If `tag` is specified we return the sha digest of the image with this tag.
+This avoids the issue where CloudFormation won't update a Task Definition if we use a tag such as `latest`, because it only updates resources if a parameter has changed.
+This allows us to tag an image and deploy the latest version of that image via CloudFormation and avoids versioning our tags and having to store the metadata about the latest tag version somewhere.

-Returns the docker repository URI, i.e. `aws_account_id.dkr.ecr.region.amazonaws.com/container:tag`
+Returns the docker repository URI, i.e. `aws_account_id.dkr.ecr.region.amazonaws.com/container@sha256:digest`

 ```yaml
 container_image_id: